Sarah-okolo/E-commerce-product-page/README.md

 ### What I learned

- This challange helped me learn quite a few new things...
+ This challenge helped me learn quite a few new things...
  - I learned how to clone an existing element in the dom, into another element, and display the output. you can see that in line 150 of the JavaScript file.
- - I Was able to learn how to create a function image lightbox with vanilla js. you can also see how i implemented that in line 134 of the js file.
+ - I Was able to learn how to create a function image lightbox with vanilla js. you can also see how I implemented that in line 134 of the js file.
  - I learned how to create an items carting feature, which updates the cart according to how many items were carted.
-First time doing that, so i was really excited as i was able to figure that out. you can check out how i implemented that from line 86 to line 124 in the js file.
+First time doing that, so I was excited as I was able to figure that out. you can check out how I implemented that from line 86 to line 124 in the js file.

 ### Continued development
- I am looking forward to learn and really understand how to use React for development, and i might be doing that in my next project (really excited about this journey)
+ I am looking forward to learning and really understanding how to use React for development, and I might be doing that in my next project (really excited about this journey)

 ### Useful resources
  **(https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore)**
- This is an amazing article which helped me finally understand how to clone elements.
+ This is an amazing article that helped me finally understand how to clone elements.
 I'd recommend it to anyone still learning this concept.

 ## Author